Elawphant/django_relay_endpoint/readme.rst

 Tip the author
 -----
 If this project has facilitated your job and saved time spent on boilerplate code and pain of standardizing and debugging a relay style endpoint, consider tipping the author with some crypto:
-Bitcoin: `3N5ot3DA2vSLwEqhjTGhfVnGaAuQoWBrCf`
+**Bitcoin**: `3N5ot3DA2vSLwEqhjTGhfVnGaAuQoWBrCf`

 Thank you!

 Docs
 -----
 The addon is pretty simple.
-The :ref: `How to use <how to use>` and :ref: `Configuring NodeType subclasses <Configuring NodeType subclasses>`  explains it all.
+The [How to use](#how-to-use) and [Configuring NodeType subclasses](#configuring-nodetype-subclasses)  explains it all.
 Each piece of code is also documented with dockstrings and has respective type hints.